WadeSeidule/wadescript/docs/HTTP.md

 - HTTPS is fully supported with TLS
 - HTTP redirects are followed automatically
 - Response bodies are read as UTF-8 strings
+- Headers are passed as a dictionary for better UX

 ## Runtime Functions (Low-Level)